 Another advantage of a biometric time and attendance system is that employees don’t need to spend time filling in forms, or remembering to bring a special key-card with them everywhere they go.
 Reducing the reliance on peripherals such as keycards and fobs, also negates the need to purchase replacements should an employee misplace theirs.

 Workforces are becoming ever increasingly mobile.
-Just because you’re out of the office needn’t mean that you aren’t keeping up-to-date with your employees.
-Mobile alerts in the palm of your hand allow you to oversee the entire organisation, wherever in the world you are.
-This will allow you to act quickly to correct errors, even if you’re out of the office.
+Just because you’re out of the office, that shouldn’t mean that you aren’t able to keep up-to-date with your employees.
+Mobile alerts in the palm of your hand allow you to oversee the entire organisation, wherever you are in the world.
+This allows you to act quickly to correct errors, even if you’re out of the office.

-And the remote functionality of time and attendance software isn’t just restricted to employers.
-Remote workers can also use a web-based clocking in system to clock in remotely.
+The remote functionality of our software isn’t just restricted to employers.
+Remote workers can also use a web-based clocking system to clock in remotely.
 Geo fencing functionality also gives employers the peace of mind to know that the clocking information received is accurate.

-We’ve already touched upon the wealth of information enjoyed by employers armed with an employee timekeeping systems.
-But all of this data is worthless if it isn’t presented in a way that’s easy to understand and act upon.
-Our time and attendance software allows management to see attendance issues at a glance using an intuitive, colour-coded interface.
-You’ll get reports generated in your format-of-choice, whether it be .pdf, .csv or .txt.
+We’ve already touched upon the wealth of information enjoyed by employers armed with an employee timekeeping system.
+All of this data is worthless if it isn’t presented in a way that’s easy to understand and act upon.

 An attendance system eliminates the need for manual clocking-in cards.
 There’s no need to spend hours poring over figures; the data is collated automatically.
 The elimination of this menial work will allow your business to streamline, and your employees and managers to focus on the creative, fulfilling work to which they’re suited.

-Your organisation may have to adhere to industry regulations, have some compliance rules that are bespoke to your business and ensure GDPR compliance.
-A good time and attendance system should be able to tailored to your requirements creating flags against any compliance issues before your organisations falls foul of them and provide you with the tools to aid you with your GDPR compliance.
+Your organisation may have to adhere to industry regulations, have some compliance rules that are bespoke to your business and will need to ensure GDPR compliance.
+A good system should be tailored to your requirements to raise flags against any compliance issues before your organisation falls foul of them and to provide you with the tools to aid you with your GDPR compliance.